Skip to main content

 Start Standby Nodes

-Remember to cleanup /var/vcap/store/postgresql-restore after the the cluster is up and running.
+Remember to clean up /var/vcap/store/postgresql-restore after the the cluster is up and running.

 Checking Cluster Health